 Why should a country need a monetary policy?
 Who makes it?
-What is the purpose of a monetary policy?
+What is the purpose of monetary policy?
 What are the instruments used for it?
 Let’s see.
-In this article series, we cover Monetary Policy of India in detail.
+In this article series, we cover the Monetary Policy of India in detail.

 Jump into contents…

 - What is the main goal of Monetary-Policy of India?